starpause/wag-erg/trunk/readme.txt

 In the air-config.xml file in your Flex/Air SDK frameworks folder, locate the
 <managers> section.
 Comment out the other font managers.

+You may also need to do this is the air-config.xml file located in the BB PlayBook SDK.